-- Location and extent of the development or site alteration, including any building, grading, underground servicing, required site works (fencing, sidewalks, lighting) etc.; - Material storage or staging areas; - Roads, driveways, and parking areas; - Amenity areas; - o Wells and septic systems (current and proposed locations if applicable); and, - Stormwater management facilities, including any outlets.
+- Location and extent of the development or site alteration, including any building, grading, underground servicing, required site works (fencing, sidewalks, lighting) etc.; - Material storage or staging areas; - o Roads, driveways, and parking areas; - o Amenity areas; - Wells and septic systems (current and proposed locations if applicable); and, - o Stormwater management facilities, including any outlets.

-A site visit with NPCA staff, the applicant and their consultant may be required.
+A site visit with NPCA staff, the applicant and their consultant will be required, unless it is determined by NPCA staff that a site visit is not warranted.